nikolliervin/clipmate/README.md

 - Click on an item to copy it to clipboard
 - Click the star icon to mark an item as a favorite (it will appear at the top)
 - Click the trash icon on an item to remove it from history
+- Toggle "Incognito Mode" to temporarily stop recording clipboard items (the icon changes to a lock)
 - Click "Export Clipboard History" to save a backup file
 - Click "Import Clipboard History" to restore from a backup file
 - Click "Clear History" to remove all items